New Visitor Restrictions Effective for all Ridgeview Hospitals and Clinics

 - For NCU – Guardians are welcome at all times and not considered visitors.
 No other children are permitted.

 Only when necessary, one person (legal guardian, parent of a minor, health care decision-maker, or

 designated support person for someone with a disability) may escort a patient to their outpatient/clinic

 Guidelines for all Visitors/Support Persons:

-- Patients who require assistance because of developmental disabilities, physical disabilities or limitations, or cognitive impairment where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm may have a designated support person accompany the patient.
+- Patients who require assistance because of developmental disabilities, physical disabilities or limitations, or cognitive impairment where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm may have a designated support person accompany the patent.

 - May leave for a break but should not come and go more than once during the visit.

 - Vendors, contractors, suppliers deliveries necessary for business are allowed to enter and not considered visitors but must check-in and be screened.

 Compassionate Care Exceptions (24/7) Case by Case Basis:

 - Compassionate care exceptions for visitor requests in the hospital will be considered for patients who are on comfort care status only and at risk for imminent death.